MplusKASSA/soap-client-php/README.md

-# MplusKASSA SOAP API Client for PHP
+# MplusKASSA SOAP API Client for PHP - Pre alpha release !

+WARNING :
+This is a pre-alpha release, use at your own risk.
+All features, interfaces are subject to change !

 This SOAP API Client is intended to be lightweight and fast, so no wrappers, WSDL-file or SoapClient is used.